ipyflow/ipyflow/README.md

 ### Execution Suggestions

+`ipyflow` understands exactly what data changed in your notebook, when it changed, and when it got referenced.
+This allows it to provide *execution suggestions* whenever running some upstream cell changes data that downstream cells depend on.
 To keep the execution state consistent with the code in cells, rerun the turquoise-highlighted cells, and avoid the red-highlighted cells:

 <p align="center">
 <img src="https://raw.githubusercontent.com/ipyflow/ipyflow/master/img/suggestions.gif" />